cyle/spacegame-client/README.md

 I'd like to re-create that experience and then expand on it by having more than one "area" to fly around.
 Instead, I'd like to have a whole galaxy of areas you can travel to, and an elaborate system of space-faring empires you can interact with.
 Join up with a civilization and get some bonuses (but make enemies with rival civs), or work on your own in the unclaimed systems.

+You can read my intentions (or dreams) about the game [here](http://cylesoft.com/blog/space-game-design-doc.html).

 This uses the [Babylon.js](http://www.babylonjs.com/) game engine thing, which is pretty damn neat.

 ## Planned Features / To-do list

 - Bullets actually do damage of some kind.
 - Space stations.
-- Proper textures / models.
+- Proper textures / models actually working...
 - Mine-able/pick-up-able objects and trading.
 - Different ships, weapons, engines, etc.
 - Travel to other areas after purchasing a hyperdrive.